 However, it is acknowledged that staff and volunteers may have genuine friendships and social contact with parents/ carers of pupils/students, independent of the professional relationship, such as when a parent and teacher are part of the same family/personal network or social/recreational circle.
 Those circumstances will usually be easily recognised, openly acknowledged and should be explicitly declared in writing by staff/volunteers to the Headteacher/ Principal.
-Members of staff and volunteers should always take care to maintain appropriate personal and professional boundaries in any such circumstances put action plans in place where concerns are brought to their attention
+Members of staff and volunteers should always take care to maintain appropriate personal and professional boundaries in any such circumstances This means that employees and volunteers should:

-- Record and report to the Headteacher any incidents or indications (verbal, written or physical) that suggest a pupil/student may have developed an infatuation with a member of staff or volunteer - always acknowledge and maintain professional boundaries
+- report and record any incidents or indications (verbal, written or physical) that suggest a pupil/student may have developed an infatuation with a member of staff or volunteer - always acknowledge and maintain professional boundaries put action plans in place where concerns are brought to their attention